zephyrproject-rtos/zephyr/doc/collaboration/code/doxygen/defines.rst

    :emphasize-lines: 2, 3, 5
    :linenos:

 Observe how each piece of information is clearly marked.
-There is no confusion regarding to what part of the code the comment belongs thanks to the @def on line 2.
+The @def on line 2 ensures that the comment is appropriately linked to the code.

 Incorrect: